johnmatter/johnmatter.github.io/_posts/2020-02-18-scheduling-tape-backups.md

 This means an hour's worth of data would give us a ~500 MB file containing ~1,000 events.
 We'd like to record something like 100,000 events per detector to be able to characterize how each of our 48 GEM detectors behaves.
 This means a grand total of a few TB of cosmic data.

 Even if it were only a few MB, these data are crucial and need to be backup up.
 Some detectors have been in storage for several years.
 Other have recently been moved from UVA to JLab and could have been damaged in transit.
 We need to verify that each one functions properly with cosmic ray tests.
 The results of these tests need to be stored for future reference once the GEM setup is moved to Hall A for production running.

-We need secure backups in case something catastrophic happens to the DAQ computer.
+These backups will be crucial in the event something catastrophic happens to the DAQ computer.
 Reader, something has just happened to the DAQ computer.

-## A problem
 For as-yet-unknown reasons, the DAQ computer has been freezing once every few days.
 Over the weekend it froze and wouldn't boot back up.
 I hadn't yet set up a backup system for our raw data.